sfbrigade/data-science-wg/projects-in-this-repo/SF_311_Data-Analysis/README.md

 ## [1] "Multiple R-squared (i.e. variance explained): 0.74149"
 ```

-+ *And here are the top 10 neighborhoods most positively predictive of income...*
++ *And here are the top 10 neighborhoods most positively predictive of income, in descending order.*

 ```